oddlittlebird/docs-1/docs/cep/tutorials/transforming-data.md

 The operators that you can configure inline within Stream applications in order to carry out data transformations are listed in the [Stream Processor Query Guide - Inbuild Aggregation Functions section](../reference/query-guide.md).

-To show how an inline operators are configured, let's consider an example where readings from a sensor that indicates the temperature of a room every second are transformed to indicate the average tempertature and the average humidity as at each second.
+To show how an inline operators are configured, let's consider an example where readings from a sensor that indicates the temperature of a room every second are transformed to indicate the average temperature and the average humidity as at each second.

 1. Open the GUI.
-Click on `Stream Apps` tab.
+Click the **Stream Apps** tab.
-1. Click on **New** to start defining a new stream application.
+1. Click **New** to define a new stream application.
-1. Enter a **Name** as `TemperatureApp` or feel free to chose any other name for the stream application.
+1. Type a **Name**.
+For example, `TemperatureApp`.
-1. Enter a **Description**.
+1. Type a **Description**.
 1. Add the following sample stream application.
 1. Let's define the input stream to define the schema based on which data is selected to the streaming integration flow.

     In this example, let's assume that each event indicates the device ID, the room ID, and the temperature.
 Therefore, let's define an input stream as follows:

     ```
-    define stream TempStream (deviceID long, roomNo int, temp double);
+	CREATE STREAM TempStream (deviceID long, roomNo int, temp double);
     ```

     !!!info